mikemel21/CIS-350-Term-Project/docs/software_requirements_specification.md

     * (Task 3.5) Software shall allow users to comment to solutions and discuss

 5. Login
-    * (Task 2.4) There shall be a sign-up button if the user has never signed up.
+    * (Task 2.4) There shall be a sign-up button if the user has never signed up. (done)
-    * (Task 2.5) The user shall create a username that can be displayed to other people.
+    * (Task 2.5) The user shall create a username that can be displayed to other people. (partially done)
-    * (Task 2.6) The user shall be able to use username or email plus password to sign in.
+    * (Task 2.6) The user shall be able to use username or email plus password to sign in. (done)
-    * (Task 2.7) If the user enters the password or username wrong, there shall be a prompt displayed saying wrong password or username.
+    * (Task 2.7) If the user enters the password or username wrong, there shall be a prompt displayed saying wrong password or username. (done)
     * (Task 2.8) There shall be a forgotten username or password button at the bottom for the user to reset the username or password.